 IOAG Service Catalog #1 includes validated Delta-DOR in the category of validated radio metric data.
 The process of validating the Delta-DOR data and converting into the TDM representation of validated D-DOR information is also assumed to be part of the Provider CSSS-specific process of validating radio metric data.

-Raw Data Radio Metric service.
-The Retrieval configuration includes some of the functions needed for the production and provision of Raw Data Radio Metric service instances operating in the complete delivery mode.
+Raw Data Radiometric service.
+The Retrieval configuration includes some of the functions needed for the production and provision of Raw Data Radiometric service instances operating in the complete delivery mode.
 The functions that are included are the retrieval of the specified TDM Segments from the data store and the transfer of those TDM segments via the Tracking Data CSTS operating in complete delivery mode.

 Delta-DOR service.
 The SLS configuration includes some of the functions needed for the production and provision of the Delta-DOR service.
 The functions that are included are the retrieval of files of raw Delta-DOR data formatted in conformance with the Delta-DOR Raw Data Exchange Format (reference [33]) and the transfer of those files via the CCSDS Generic File Transfer Service.